GearPlug/bird-python/README.md

 Installation
 ------------
-The easiest way to install the messagebird-python-new package is either via pip:
+The easiest way to install the bird_python package is either via pip:

 ```
-$ pip install bird-python
+$ pip install bird_python
 ```

 Examples